Coder-CH1/InShot/README.md

 # InShot
-Recreating a Vdeo Editing App SwiftUi
+Recreating a Vdeo Editing App in SwiftUi